EdisonLeeeee/GraphGallery/README.md

 mydataset = Graph.from_npz('path/to/mydataset.npz')
 ```

-# ❓ How to define your custom models
+# ❓ How to define your models
 TODO

 # 😎 More Examples
 Please refer to the [examples](https://github.com/EdisonLeeeee/GraphGallery/blob/master/examples) directory.

-# ⭐ TODO Lists
+# ⭐ TODO List
 - [x] Add PyTorch models support
 - [ ] Add more GNN models (TF and Torch backend)
 - [ ] Support for more tasks, e.g., `graph Classification` and `link prediction`